Do Go On - 236 - The Forrest Fenn Treasure Hunt

 What are they doing?

-Cows in the rain.
+Cows, in the rain.

-And everyone laughs.
+And then everyone laughs.

 That was pretty good.